MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 domain prediction of RAHT coefficients.
 This threshold specifies the number of neighbour points that must be present.

+### `--rahtPredictionSkip1=0|1`
+Controls the skipping of transform domain prediction in the case that there is only subnode.

 ### `--numberOfNearestNeighboursInPrediction=INT-VALUE`
 Attribute's maximum number of nearest neighbours to be used for prediction.